Trovemaster/Duo/docs/source/spectra.rst

 The meaning of the keywords is explained in the following.

 It is possible to run intensities by batches, J1-J2: 0-1,1-2,2-3....
 In order to prevern any overlaps, the transitions between J1-J1 are always omitted from the intensity calculations.
 The line list will contain states and transitions for the given batch only and the states with J1 will be exluded from the .states file, except for J1=0 or J1=0.5.
-The complete line list is the produced by stitchig
-together the individual  .statets and .trans files.
+The complete line list is the produced by stitching together the individual  .statets and .trans files.
 The states numbering will be internally consistent.

 Keywords
 ^^^^^^^^